Vegetarian Chili Mac

 This Vegetarian Chili Mac is a family-friendly dinner that you can have on your table with very little time and effort!
 You will love this cheesy, spicy skillet meal made in one pot for easy cleanup.

 What is dinner prep time like in your house?
 If it’s anything like my house it’s a bit of a crazy time.
-I never know what to expect when trying to cook dinner with three kids underfoot.
+I never know what to expect when trying to cook dinner with kids underfoot.
 Some nights things go smoothly and some not so much.
-Between helping Julia with her homework, keeping William busy with his toys, and making sure Hannah’s not getting into something she shouldn’t, there is never a dull moment.
+Between helping with homework and keeping little ones busy there is never a dull moment.
 I guess there’s a good reason it’s called the dinner time rush!

-My solution for crazy busy nights?
+My solution for dinner on crazy busy nights?
 Easy one pot meals, Slow Cooker recipes and Instant Pot dinners.
 This One Pot Vegetarian Chili Mac is my new favorite!
 Since the whole dish is made in one pot, you only have one pot to watch as it cooks, and one pot to clean after dinner. 🙂

 After a long, busy day I want to sit down to a bowl of something warm and comforting for dinner.
-This vegetarian chili mac is the perfect meal for those nights when you are short on time and energy but still want to make a nutritious meal for yourself and your family.
+This chili mac is the perfect meal for those nights when you are short on time and energy but still want to make a nutritious meal for yourself and your family.
 I used whole wheat pasta and lots of finely chopped vegetables in this dish, plus two kinds of beans to provide protein in this hearty vegetarian meal.

-I used RO*TEL diced tomatoes with green chilies and Hunt’s diced tomatoes to use in this one pot meal.
+I used RO*TEL diced tomatoes with green chilies in this one pot meal.
 The green chilies are already diced up with the tomatoes, and they add a great pop of spice to this One Pot Vegetarian Chili Mac.
 The finished dish is spicy, just how we love our chili mac.
-If you and your family want less spice, I’d recommend using mild RO*TEL or another can of diced tomatoes.
+If you and your family want less spice, I’d recommend using mild RO*TEL or substituting another can of plain diced tomatoes.